 - Ellis-Don Construction Inc. v.
-Pease Associates, Inc. 5:04-CV-250-H(2) (E.D.N.C.) – General contractor for construction of Central Prison in Raleigh, North Carolina filed suit against our client, the project architect, alleging that it failed to properly administer the contract by failing to keep other prime contractors on schedule and failing to grant extensions of time to the general contractor.
-A separate lawsuit was filed against the State in a separate forum.
-A global settlement and release of all claims and all parties was efficiently and favorably negotiated on behalf of our client.
+Pease Associates, Inc. 5:04-CV-250-H(2) (E.D.N.C.) – General contractor for construction of Central Prison in Raleigh, North Carolina, filed suit against our client, the project architect, alleging that it failed to properly administer the contract by failing to keep other prime contractors on schedule and failing to grant extensions of time to the general contractor.
+A separate lawsuit was filed against the state in a separate forum.
+Efficiently and favorably negotiated on behalf of our client a global settlement and release of all claims and all parties.

 - In re Speedway Motorsports, Inc. Derivative Litigation, No. 546, 2003 (Del.
 Sup.
 Ct.
 May 12, 2004) – Plaintiff brought derivative claims of bad faith and breach of fiduciary duties arising out of the sale of an industrial park adjacent to the Las Vegas Motor Speedway.
 The Chancery Court held that the defendant directors' decisions were protected by the business judgment rule and granted summary judgment in favor of our clients.
 The Chancery Court's ruling was upheld by the Delaware Supreme Court.